 2. Using media type multipart/form-data.
 This type of media is used by browsers when uploading binary data to a server (for example, when uploading multiple images).
 In this case, the form data is formatted as a series of parts separated by MIME boundaries.

 In some cases, you can submit form data using the HTTP GET method.
-The form data is passed to the server as a series of name/value URL parameters, and you are limited to a maximum URL length of about 2000 characters (browser dependent).
-This method is less secure since you are passing data in URL parameters.
+The form data is passed to the server as a series of name/value URL parameters, , and you are limited to the maximum length of the URL.
+For browsers the limit is around 2000 characters (browser dependent) for code, there is no such limit, but your server may have its own limits.
+For example, the maximum length of an Apache URL is 8177 characters.
+Submitting HTML forms using the HTTP GET method is less secure because you are passing data in URL parameters.

 Example of Sending an HTML Form using HTTP GET Method